Eikan-do Temple in Kyoto

 Top:

-Turning Amida (Mikaeri Amida) - a beautiful and famous statue (height: 30 inch) located within the Amida-do Hall (built in beginning of 17th century), the statue is unique because the head is turned to look over its shoulder
+Turning Amida (Mikaeri Amida) - It is a beautiful and famous statue (height: 76 cm), which is located within the Amida-do Hall (built in 1597).
+The statue is unique because the head is turned to look over its shoulder.

-Tahoto Pagoda - the current two storey pagoda was rebuilt in 1928 and is located at the highest point of the temple complex, enjoy the great views over Kyoto from there
+Tahoto Pagoda - The current two storey pagoda was rebuilt in 1928 and is located at the highest point of the temple complex.
+Enjoy the great views over Kyoto from up there.
+Btw a beautiful wooden corridor called Garyu-ro is connecting Tahoto Pagoda with the Kaizan-do building.

-Korai-mon (Main gate) - the current gate was built in the middle of the 19th century
+Korai-mon (Main gate) - This gate was built in the middle of the 19th century and rebuilt in 2001.

-Zen Chief Priest Chamber - built during the Edo period
+Zen Chief Priest Chamber - The chamber was constructed during the Edo period.

 Festival & Events in Kyoto (dates can change without notice)